79pm-QC/qc-codex/site/docs/ccm-analyzer-lite.md

 Why this helps
 Analyzer Lite does not attempt to interpret intent or intelligence.
 It treats system drift as a constraint problem: sustained optimisation under misaligned limits.
-By identifying where feedback, incentives, and monitoring narrow the solution space, it allows small structural adjustments to restore stability before failure.
+By identifying where feedback, incentives, and monitoring narrow the solution space, it enables small structural adjustments that restore stability before failure.
 The goal is not prediction, but early signal.

 Final check (important)
 This example:
 Reinforces that CCM is a diagnostic lens, not a theory of mind